shiva-agrawal/autonomous_driving/05_Modeling and Control/3D modelling and Visualization of Robots using ROS and Gazebo/readme.md

 # 3D modelling and visualization of Robots using ROS and Gazebo

-To develop any new robotic system may be mobile robot, robotic arm, aerial robot, etc., it is impotant to simulate it in the virtual environment with maximum possible real time capabilities.
+To develop any new robotic system may be mobile robot, self driving car, etc., it is impotant to simulate it in the virtual environment with maximum possible real time capabilities.
 This includes development of ROBOT models, their kinematic and dynamic behaviours, sensors and controllers of the robot and the surrounding environment.

 Gazebo simulator developed by open source Robotics Foundation offers the ability to accurately and efficiently simulate wide range of robots in complex indoor and outdoor environments.
 It has a robust physics engine, high-quality graphics, and convenient programmatic and graphical interfaces.